| Q: What is

 What do

+you do ?
 We’re always getting asked about the practice of

 beekeeping.